mindkin/hourfleet/docs/carkit-installation.md

 - From the menu of the far left, click  'Cars', and then 'Carkits'
 - Enter the license plate number of the car, and hit 'Search'
-- When the car is found, enter the Device Id, from the value you wrote down from the sticky label on the main carkit unit.
+- When the car is found, enter the Device Id, which is the 8 digit number you noted from the sticky label on the main carkit unit.
 - Click 'Register'

 ![CarKit Registration](images/Operations_CarkitRegistration.png)